Raymond-Iacobacci/TheDebtCollectorsRepository/Backend/README.md

 You should now have a localhost started on port 8080.
 You can now test API calls using postman or other services.

 **WARNING**: When testing code locally, ensure the DB_HOST field in the Backend/.env file is set to the databases's public IP address.
 Also make sure your current IP address is listed as an authorized network for the Cloud SQL database.
 If either of these conditions are not met, your application will not connect to the database.

+## Adding Managers and Tenants
+To add a manager to the application, you must manually insert a new manager into the database.
+This is done by design so users create manager accounts on the website.
+To insert a manager into the database:

+1. Enter the debtcollectors database
+2. Enter the query: INSERT INTO managers (email, firstName, lastName) values ('manager@gmail.com', 'manager', '1');

+Note that tenants can only be added by managers through the *Create Tenant* button.

 ## Unit Testing with Jest
 All of the tests are located in the *test* folder.
 To find the coverage of all the tests in the Backend directory: